 Having been forced to accept the loss of what was the most important aspect of her life as the ordained cost of her husband obtaining the presidency, she’d learned to give as good as she got.

 Challenging a system that legally controlled the fate of human beings based on the skin color with which they happened to be born was a far greater principal for her than the one he insisted was the most important of his presidency.

 It’s not hard to imagine this First Lady of enormously sensitive empathy seeing the link between slavery and her own life.

-None would argue that the 1853 Andover Train Accident changed the course of Jane Pierce’s existence for the better.
+None would argue that the 1853 Andover Train Accident changed the course of Jane Pierce’s existence for the worse.

-In the larger arc of her overall life story, however, it may well be that it was the incident which led to this otherwise forgotten First Lady being able to to finally enjoy the freedom to express her true self, despite it coming in the eleventh hour of her life.
+In the larger arc of her overall life story, however, it may well be that it was the incident which led to this otherwise forgotten First Lady being able to finally enjoy the freedom of expressing her true self, even if that chance came in the eleventh hour of her life.